 We’ll be mixing it a little, going from almost modern to super-classic in one post so there’s diversity both ethnically and by the timeline.
-Get ready for princess hairstyles that fall on the opposite end of the spectrum.
+Get ready for princess hairstyles that fall on the opposite ends of the spectrum.

 When Tiana dresses in the inevitable ball gown she still keeps it simple with an easy bun.
 She wears it high, wraps it tight, and tops it with a silver/light blue tiara.

-Next, Mulan, simple farmer’s girls like Mulan didn’t have time for maintaining her appearance.
+Next, Mulan, simple farmer’s girls like Mulan didn’t have time for maintaining appearances.
 A long below shoulder length bob, long enough to tie back allowing a strand to fall in front of her face was the norm for Ancient China.
 When she chops it with her sword to above shoulder-length to keep it customary as a male soldier she puts it in a bun.
 This keeps her locks out of her face, so it doesn’t distract during battle.
 When Mulan needs to look good for the matchmaker, she throws in a real flower for flare.

 Kicking it old school, with Snow White.
 Although it’s hard to tell in the ancient animated film Snow White and the Seven Dwarfs, she’s actually rather young, around fourteen.
 The film came out in 1938. her style may seem retro but was actually very popular when this movie came out.